apigee/registry-viewer/README.md

 You will need to answer "y" to be able to access your application.

+You will also need to set two environment variables in your Cloud Run environment (described below).

 ## Configuring web builds

-Web builds of the Registry Viewer require two configuration strings that are specified as meta tags in [registry/web/index.html](registry/web/index.html):
+Web builds of the Registry Viewer require two configuration strings that are specified as meta tags in [registry/web/index.html](registry/web/index.html).
+Both can be set using environment variables in the container running the web
+server:

-- `google-signin-client_id` is the OAuth Client ID used by the [Google Signin](https://pub.dev/packages/google_sign_in) package to identify your client application.
+- `google-signin-client_id` (environment variable `GOOGLE_SIGNIN_CLIENTID`) is
+  the OAuth Client ID used by the
+  [Google Signin](https://pub.dev/packages/google_sign_in) package to identify your client application.
 Helpful instructions for creating your application ID are [here](https://dev.to/happyharis/flutter-web-google-sign-in-42bb) and